Vantiq/vantiq-extension-sources/objectRecognitionSource/README.md

 ### File Retriever<a name="fileRet" id="fileRet"></a>

 This implementation reads files from the disk.
 The options for Query messages are identical to the options for configuration, except that the configuration file will be used whenever a Query appears with no file specified.
 The options are:
-*   fileLocation: The location of the file to be read.
+*   fileLocation: Optional.
+The location of the file to be read.
 The file does not need to exist, but attempts to access a non-existent file will send an empty message in response to Queries and no message for periodic requests.
+*   fileExtension: Optional.
+The type of file it is, "mov" for video files, "img" for image files.

 ## Neural Net Interface<a name="netInterface" id="netInterface"></a>